 Imagine you are a thirteen-year-old boy with six brothers and sisters.
 Your family is poor and farm a small parcel of land.
 You were one of the first patients to be cared for by NHEDF having been injured in the earthquake in April 2015 sustaining severe abdominal trauma.
 You were operated on but have had ongoing urological complications and no longer want to go to school because you are teased for carrying urinary catheter bag around with you which you have been told you will need for the rest of your life.
 Since then you have returned to NHEDF three times with ongoing complications, have undergone a number of surgical procedures and now you are catheter free, back at school and happy because people no longer tease you!

 Imagine you are a sixteen-year-old girl.
 You were looking after the family's herd of goats when you were swept into the river by a landslide sustaining multiple fractures of your right leg.
 Your family could not afford medical care, so you languished at home, but with the support of your community your father was able to bring you by bus to Kathmandu for medical treatment.
 After two weeks the money ran out.
-Fortunately, thanks to NHEDF’s wonderful reputation, you were referred to the Shelter where you have been for 17 months and will soon be discharged having had multiple surgeries to save your leg from amputation and a life of disability and all that entails in Nepal.
+Fortunately, thanks to NHEDF’s wonderful reputation, you were referred to the Shelter where you have had multiple surgeries to save your leg from amputation and a life of disability and all that entails in Nepal.